pylint-dev/pylint/doc/how_tos/custom_checkers.rst

 * A name.
 The name is used to generate a special configuration section for the checker, when options have been provided.

-* A priority.
-This must be to be lower than 0.
-The checkers are ordered by the priority when run, from the most negative to the most positive.

 * A message dictionary.
 Each checker is being used for finding problems in your code, the problems being displayed to the user through **messages**.